jakubito/spotify-release-list/PRIVACY.md

 Your existing playlist data is never touched.
 Feel free to check the code.

+If you want to remove previously authorized access, you can do it anytime in your [Spotify profile](https://spotify.com/account/apps).

 [Official authorization scopes documentation](https://developer.spotify.com/documentation/general/guides/scopes)

 ## Data Storage